roablep/cairpair-crawler/cline_docs/projectRoadmap.md

 *   Create a comprehensive database of caregiver resources, categorized by type, location, and other relevant criteria.
 *   Ensure the crawler is robust, scalable, and can handle different website structures.
 *   Implement a scheduled crawling mechanism to keep the resource database up-to-date.
-*   Output the extracted data in CSV format for easy integration and analysis.
+*   Output the extracted data in gzipped pickle format for efficient storage.

 ### Key Features